 Baking

-1. Place the bread in the oven on the lowest shelf, pour the boiling water into the container and close the door.
-Bake 20 minutes at 220ºC.
+1. Place the bread in the oven on the lowest rack, pour the boiling water into the container, and close the door.
+Bake for 20 minutes at 220ºC.

-2. After this time, remove the steam container and close again.
-Lower the heat to 210ºC and leave 10 more minutes.
-Reduce the heat to 190ºC and bake 10 minutes, finish the final 10 minutes at 190ºC with fan.
+2. After this time, remove the steam container and close the oven again.
+Lower the heat to 210ºC and leave it for 10 more minutes.
+Reduce the heat to 190ºC and bake for 10 minutes, finishing the last 10 minutes at 190ºC with fan.

-3. When the baking time is finished, turn off the oven and leave the bread inside with the door ajar for 15 more minutes.
-This will help form a crispier crust.
+3. When the baking time is over, turn off the oven and leave the bread inside with the door slightly open for 15 more minutes.
+This will help create an even crispier crust.

 corona bordolesa, pan